 Where the water’s leaking from can also mean different levels of urgency.
 If you find that there’s a small puddle of water on top of the heater, it isn’t as big of a deal as if it was a leak closer to the bottom.
 Typically, leaks towards the top only need a quick tighten at its connections or a small replacement part.
 Leaks near the bottom are more likely to need more professional replacements or repairs.

 The answer to “is a leaking water heater dangerous?” is yes.
 Regardless of where the leak is coming from, it’s incredibly important that it gets fixed as soon as possible.
 Any water that can come into contact with any electrical sources can cause an electrical shortage.
 Leaks can be one of the first signs that something far more dangerous may happen if not taken care of first.
-If you have a leak that you want to get fixed, call Clover Services.
+If you have a leak that you want to get fixed, call Clover Contracting.